Aid stations

 Aid station captains have the final and only say

-Just it case it doesn’t go without say, while the Wyoming Range 100 only has two “official” cutoffs, we fully empower our aid station captains to pull runners who are not fit to continue.
+Just it case it doesn’t go without say, while the Wyoming Range 100 only has three “official” cutoffs, we fully empower our aid station captains to pull runners who are not fit to continue.
 Our captains are seasoned ultra-runners and outdoorspeople.
 They know the course and the challenges it presents.

 If a captain says you cannot continue, there is no negotiation — you are done.
 Please, respect their decision and come back next year to get the job done.
-If you “sneak” out of an aid station, we will disqualify you and ban you from the race permanently.
-This is a guarantee from your RD.

 Cutoffs

-Two manageable (but sneaky) cutoffs
+Three manageable (but sneaky) cutoffs

 Do not be fooled by the seemingly generous cutoffs!
 We’ve had plenty of runners who got behind the first cutoff because they started a bit too conservatively.